Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: UCB Pharma S.A., Allée de la Recherche 60, B-1070 Bruxelles, Belgium

 Caution should be exercised when considering the use of bimekizumab in patients with a chronic infection or a history of recurrent infection.
 Treatment with bimekizumab must not be initiated in patients with any clinically important active infection until the infection resolves or is adequately treated (see section 4.3).

 Patients treated with bimekizumab should be instructed to seek medical advice if signs or symptoms suggestive of an infection occur.
-If a patient develops a clinically important infection or is not responding to standard therapy, the patient should be monitored carefully and bimekizumab should not be administered until the infection resolves.
+If a patient develops an infection, the patient should be carefully monitored.
+If the infection becomes serious or is not responding to standard therapy, treatment should be discontinued until the infection resolves.

 Prior to initiating treatment with bimekizumab, patients should be evaluated for TB infection.
 Bimekizumab should not be given in patients with active TB (see section 4.3).
 Patients receiving bimekizumab should be monitored for signs and symptoms of active TB.
 Anti-TB therapy should be considered prior to initiating bimekizumab in patients with a past history of latent or active TB in whom an adequate course of treatment cannot be confirmed.